 That brings us to the present.
 Apeel is now writing a new chapter in food history with our plant-derived technology for reducing food waste.
 Besides dramatically delaying the spoilage of harvested fruits and vegetables, our plant-derived technology helps solve modern environmental problems.

 The company was started in 2012 by James Rogers, then earning his Ph.D. in materials science from the University of California - Santa Barbara.
 Having previously researched the microscopically thin barrier that protects stainless steel from rusting, he reasoned that food might be preserved from decay in a similar manner.

-By extending shelf life with or without refrigeration, Apeel enables a new wave of benefits for growers, packers, distributors, and retailers.
-The technology also helps the environment by conserving water and energy.
+By extending shelf life with or without refrigeration, Apeel enables a new wave of benefits for growers, packers, distributors, and retailers—with products for both organic and conventional produce The technology also helps the environment by conserving the water and energy used to grow and transport produce.
 That is because when food rots prior to consumption, all the inputs are wasted as well.
-Then, the spoiled food ends up in overburdened landfills, which are major emitters of greenhouse gases.
+Even worse, the spoiled food ends up in overburdened landfills, which are major emitters of greenhouse gases.

 Whether the best practice of food preservation was storing rice in clay pots, burying something in the ground, or coating apples with beeswax, the basic aim has not changed drastically over the ages.
 Humans simply want their food to last longer.
 We still do, maybe now more than ever, with food often traveling around the world before it touches a plate, and with a rapidly growing global population that needs to be fed.

 Take note, food historians: Apeel's landmark idea of using the same ingredients present in fruits and vegetables to make these foods last longer marks a groundbreaking chapter in food tech innovation.
 Apeel is earning its place in the food preservation pantheon as a delicious, nutritious revolution for the 21st century.